-The most impressive monument found to date is a mound around 23m in diameter and 3m high (Cova da Moura) near Selada da Póvoa (Figura 4), at an altitude of around 800m.
+The most impressive monument found to date is a mound around 23m in diameter and 3m high (Cova da Moura) near Selada da Póvoa (Figura 9.4), at an altitude of around 800m.
 It contains a central depression, 6m in diameter around the edge, corresponding to the funeral chamber.
 From the outside, it appears to consist mostly of earth, though there are also some rounded schist blocks and some small blocks of quartz.
 Other monuments with these characteristics exist in Moura and Mata do Álvaro.

-A different kind of cluster (earth tumuli), which are more numerous, consists of smaller mounds, with diameters in the order of 12m to 8m, constructed in several different ways.
-There are tumuli composed of mixed stones, including milky quartz and schist (such as Selada do Cavalo at around 900m in altitude, see Figure 5); others made almost exclusively of schist (eg. Feiteiras at around 900m in altitude, see Figure 6), and yet others that use only milky quartz (such as Cabeço do Seixo at around 560m in altitude, see Figure 7).
+ways.
+There are tumuli composed of mixed stones, including milky quartz and schist (such as Selada do Cavalo at around 900m in altitude, see Figure 9.5); others made almost exclusively of schist (eg. Feiteiras at around 900m in altitude, see Figure 9.6), and yet others that use only milky quartz (such as Cabeço do Seixo at around 560m in altitude, see Figure 9.7).
 These may be considered cairns.
 One of the monuments identified at Cabeço do Seixo has an inner ring of upright schist slabs.

-Figure 4.
-Mound at Selada da Póvoa.
+Fig. 9.4.
+Mound at Selada da Póvoa